baudom/baudom/README.md

 💼 I'm currently in my second year of training as a software developer in the age of 17.

-✨ My interests and experience are in Java and a litte in .net.
+✨ My interests and experience are in Java, C#, React Native and Kotlin.

 🕛 Until now, I developed smaller applications to improve my experience.
-Currently i'm working in my spare-time on an web-app to manage expenses.

 ⚡ Fun fact: I dont like coffee